Creamy vanilla ice cream swirled with rich caramel sauce, filled with chunks of crisp shortbread, chewy caramel candy, and dark chocolate.

 Inserting rant here –> Why do we only share ice cream recipes in the warm months?
 Does everyone stop buying ice cream in the winter?
 Does homemade ice cream no longer trump every single carton on the shelf mid-winter?
 Heck no.

-I might not recommend eating this on your front porch if you are in Michigan, New York, Minnesota, or anywhere else that isn’t 60+ degrees most of the winter!
+I might not recommend eating this on your front porch if you are in Michigan, New York, Minnesota in the winter.
 But why not eat ice cream in front of a cozy fire?
+That sounds dreamy to me!

 Help me out here, my friends who live in places that actually see snow.
 I know I live in Phoenix and our winter months aren’t really winter at all, but do you really not eat ice cream in the winter???